-The Implementing Precision Conservation in the Susquehanna River Watershed project team is pleased to announce the launch of our new Riparian Forest Buffer Prioritization Tool.
-First, we identified 43,833 individual gaps in riparian forest buffer coverage in Clinton and Centre Counties in Pennsylvania.
-We call these “riparian forest buffer gaps.”
-In a January 2017 workshop in Mill Hall, Pennsylvania, we asked 28 local practitioners,
+The Implementing Precision Conservation in the Susquehanna River Watershed project team is pleased to announce the launch of our new Conservation Opportunity Area Prioritization Tool.
+First, we identified 43,833 individual “conservation opportunity areas” in Clinton and Centre Counties in Pennsylvania.
+In a January 2017 workshop in Mill Hall, Pennsylvania, we asked 28 local practitioners:

 “What does it mean for riparian forest buffer restoration to give us the biggest bang for the buck?”
 Click here for a summary of the workshop.

 In short, restoration should yield the greatest water quality and wildlife benefits.
-We then developed a prioritization methodology to rank the buffers based on characteristics including:
+We then developed a prioritization methodology to rank the conservation opportunity areas based on characteristics including:

 - Bird habitat